Pedestrian crossing: Artwork crossings

 In Tbilisi, Georgia, some Tbilisi Academy of Arts students and government officials jointly created a crossing that is designed to look like it is in 3D.
 A message on the white bars of the crosswalk reads, "for your safety."
 3D crosswalk designs have also been installed in China, with a "floating zebra crossing" implemented in a village in Luoyuan County to boost tourism; a multicolored 3-D crossing installed in Changsha, China to catch drivers' attention; and another multicolored crossing in Sichuan Province that serves the same purpose as the colored Changsha crosswalk.

 Colored crosswalks might have themes that reflect the immediate area.
 For instance, Chengdu, China had a red-and-white zebra crossing with hearts painted on it, reflecting its location near a junction of two rivers.
 In Curitiba, Brazil, a crosswalk with its bars irregularly painted like a barcode served as an advertisement for a nearby shopping center, but was later painted over.
 A pedestrian scramble in the Chinatown section of Oakland, California, is painted with red-and-yellow colors to signify the colors of the flag of China.

 Sometimes, different cities around the world may have similar art concepts for their crosswalks.
 Rainbow flag-colored crosswalks, which are usually painted to show support for the locality's LGBT cultures, have been installed in San Francisco; West Hollywood; Philadelphia; and Tel Aviv.
 Crosswalks painted like piano keyboards have been painted in Long Beach; Warsaw; and Chongqing.

 The United States Federal Highway Administration prohibits crosswalk art due to concerns about safety and visibility, but U.S. cities have chosen to install their own designs.
 Seattle had 40 crosswalks with unique designs, including the rainbow flag in Capitol Hill and the Pan-African flag in the Central District.

-Colourful crossings have been criticised for creating accessibility issues.
-For blind and visually impaired pedestrians, consistency in design is important to ensure a safe crossing.
-Visually impaired people with limited sight and neurodivergent people may experience pain or confusion in interpreting colourful crossings or distress from visual noise.
-These crossings may therefore discriminate against marginalised groups in accessing public spaces.
+Raised crossings

+Raised crossings are a traffic calming measure that contains speed tables spanning the crossing.
+The crossings are demarcated with paint and/or have special paving materials.
+These crossings allow the pedestrian to cross at grade with the sidewalk and has been shown to reduce pedestrian crashes by 45% due to reduction of vehicular speeds and the prominence of the pedestrian in the driver's field of vision.

 Distinctions by region

 North America

-For crosswalk safety, in the United States there is not much clarity regarding the need for a crosswalk to be marked or unmarked due to the advantages and disadvantages of both approaches, although each city might have its own rules.